openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 }
 ```

 This code is a bit nested, but actually pretty simple.
 First, it goes through each bullet in the vector and checks to see whether it's from the player.
-If it’s from the player, it starts a for-loop for all the enemies, so we can compare the player bullet position against all the enemy positions.
-We use `ofDist()` to see whether the distance between a given bullet and a given enemy is less than the sum of their radii--if it is, they’re overlapping.
+If it's from the player, it starts a for-loop for all the enemies, so we can compare the player bullet position against all the enemy positions.
+We use `ofDist()` to see whether the distance between a given bullet and a given enemy is less than the sum of their radii--if it is, they're overlapping.
  If a bullet is not from the player, the function does a distance calculation against the player, to see whether a given enemy bullet and the player are close enough to count it as a hit.
 If there is a hit, we subtract a player's life and erase that bullet.
 If the player has less than or equal to 0 lives, we change the game state to the end.
  Don't forget to call `check_bullet_collisions()` as part of `update_bullets()`: